jswright61/group_18/README.txt

-     debug - Enables Debug Mode (see special keys section) plus additional logging to the console. mute - Gameplay starts with background music muted. skip_instructions - Goes right to the Gameplay on launch, skipping the instructions screen (unless show_instructions argument is also present). show_instructions - Will ALWAYS show instructions when game is launched, regardless of the presence of the "skip_instructions.txt" file or the skip_instructions Command Line Argument.
+     debug - Enables Debug Mode (see special keys section) plus additional logging to the console. mute - Gameplay starts with background music muted. skip_instructions - Goes right to the Gameplay on launch, skipping the instructions screen (unless show_instructions argument is also present). show_instructions - Will ALWAYS show instructions when the game is launched, regardless of the presence of the "skip_instructions.txt" file or the skip_instructions Command Line Argument.

 Control Files:
-     The existence of a file named "skip_instructions.txt" in the same folder as "SlideScape.py" will have the same effect as as the skip_instructions Command Line Argument.
+     The existence of a file named "skip_instructions.txt" in the same folder as "SlideScape.py" will have the same effect as the skip_instructions Command Line Argument.